- Several Windows 10 users reported some incompatibility issues, being alerted by the application popup event ID 1060.

 The first thing to do is to identify the hardware component that’s causing the problem.
 Just check your recently installed drivers or try to remember the software you recently applied on your computer.

-- Access Control Panel – launch the Windows Search engine and type control panel and select the entry with the same name.
+- Launch the Windows Search engine, type Control Panel, and select the entry with the same name.

 - From Control Panel choose Programs.

 - From the list that will be displayed, choose the programs that you want to remove.

 - Complete the uninstall process by following on-screen prompts.

 - Reboot your Windows 10 system if that’s implied.